Interstellar-Network/interstellar-docs-tech/developers/Milestones/M2/local-demo-with-docker.md

 ```bash
 [ERROR itp_stf_executor::executor] Stf execute failed: Dispatch("SolClient Initialize Transaction error: ... message: Some(\"InsufficientBalance\") })
 ```
-If an insufficient balance error occurs, the VCA token is not sent to the app, and the screen instead displays a generic “Something went wrong!” message.
+At this stage of the app/SDK devellopement, if an insufficient balance error occurs, the VCA token is not transfered to the app, and the screen instead displays a generic “Something went wrong!” message.

 This behavior ensures no invalid transactions are broadcast and provides a clear error message for debugging and verification.
 :::